cherylHsueh/Chun-Hotel/README.md

 ## Development

-1.`npm run serve`:Run the app in development mode.
+1. `npm run serve`: Run the app in development mode.
-2.`npm run build`: Builds the app for production to the build folder.
+2. `npm run build`: Builds the app for production to the build folder.